content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Prior consultation is required with local authority (e.g. Department of Environment and Science [for track closures] and Queensland Fire and Emergency Services) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise (e.g. Department of the Environment, Tourism, Science and Innovation—for track closures and Queensland Fire Department) is required for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

-Permission/permits are required to be obtained from land managers (e.g. QGPF, local councils or private landholders), if applicable.>
+Permission/permits are required to be obtained from land managers (e.g. Department of the Environment, Tourism, Science and Innovation—permits and fees, local councils or private landholders), if applicable.

 WebPartZone1_2